1001 Crystal Mazes Collection: Gameplay

 1001 Crystal Mazes Collection is a jewel logic game in which a player pushes colorful crystals around a maze to their target destinations.
 The game gets more challenging with each level.

 The player can choose from 1001 mazes.
-There is a coin with an image of a girl or a boy that shows a player's current position and can be moved using both a directional pad and a stylus (by touching arrows visible on the touchscreen).
+There is a coin with an image of a girl or a boy that shows a player's current position and can be moved using both a D-pad and a stylus (by touching arrows visible on the touchscreen).
 The player can push a crystal in front of them when they move.
 Only one element can be moved at a time and the positions of the walls cannot be changed.
 When a crystal is pushed in a corner or two of them are aligned next to each other alongside a wall, they can no longer be moved which causes the player to lose.

 The number of crystals visible on the screen is different in each maze.
 The simplest ones contain 3-4 elements, while in the most difficult mazes players have to move over 30 crystals.

 Reception

-1001 Crystal Mazes Collection received an overall score of 7/10 from IGN and a four out of ten stars from Nintendo Life.
+Reviewing 1001 Crystal Mazes Collection for IGN, Lucas M. Thomas praised the large variety of levels.
+In a review for Nintendo Life, Zach Kaplan referred to the game as a clone of Sokoban and wrote that most levels would be too difficulty for the majority of players.